-Who can make a referral?
 A referral can be made by parents, school staff or community members.

-What happens after a referral is made?
 A meeting date will be arranged when the team can meet with the youth and parent(s)/ caregiver(s).
 At the meeting, the EIT will work with parents/caregivers to discuss strategies that may increase the youth’s success.